putyourlightson/craft-campaign/tests/README.md

      codecept run -c ./vendor/putyourlightson/craft-campaign unit services/TrackerServiceTest:open

-> Ensure that the database you specify in `.env` is not one that actually contains any data as it will be cleared when the tests are run.
+> Ensure that the database you specify in `.env` does not actually contain any data as it will be cleared whenever  tests are run.